-Several exploration activities are planned in the future but are not currently scheduled.
-Work on the Evergreen, Spruce, East Rim, Full Moon and Edge projects is expected to initially include a variety of airborne surveys to broadly evaluate the projects and identify target areas.
+Airborne gravity, magnetic, and radiometric surveying is planned for the second half of 2022 at the Evergreen, Spruce, East Rim, Full Moon and Edge projects.
 Future work on the Thorburn Lake property will include follow-up drilling in the area of TBN17-23 and 27, drill evaluations of other geophysical anomalies generated by surveys in 2016 and 2017.
 At Radio, additional drilling is required to continue to evaluate high priority geophysical targets on the property.